What is a SEP IRA?

 A Simplified Employee Pension (SEP) is a written plan that allows small-business owners to make retirement contributions to traditional IRAs (SEP IRAs) set up for themselves and for each eligible employee.

-You can establish a SEP if you are an employer or you have self-employment income.
+You can establish a SEP IRA if you are an employer or you have self-employment income.
 "Employer" includes a sole proprietor, a partnership, a C corporation, an S corporation, a limited liability company, and a limited liability partnership.
-You do not need employees to set up a SEP, but if you do have them, all eligible employees must be included as SEP participants.
+You do not need employees to set up a SEP IRA, but if you do have them, all eligible employees must be included as SEP IRA participants.

-How much can I contribute to a SEP?
+How much can I contribute to a SEP IRA?

-You can contribute up to 25% of compensation or $61,000, whichever is less, to an employee's SEP-IRA in 2022.
-Generally, when calculating the amount you can contribute in 2022, you can consider only the employee's first $305,000 of compensation.
-If you are self-employed, contributions to your own SEP-IRA are calculated differently.
-While the above limits also apply to you, your compensation is considered your net earnings from self-employment.
-Your net earnings from self-employment represent the net income you earned in the business that established the SEP, less the deduction for contributions to your SEP and the deduction allowed to you for one-half of the self-employment tax.
-A SEP may not only provide you with a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
+IRS guidelines set the limits employers can contribute to an employee's SEP IRA each year.
+This year's guidelines are available in our SEP IRA Fact Sheet.
+If you are self-employed, contributions to your own SEP IRA are calculated differently.
+Your compensation is considered your net earnings from self-employment less the deduction for contributions to your SEP IRA and the deduction allowed to you for one-half of the self-employment tax.
+A SEP IRA may not only provide you with a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.

 What is a SIMPLE IRA?